Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 <a name="set_root_password"></a>

-## 2. Configure the Root Password in Vault
+## 2. Configure the `root` password in Vault

-The root password is applied to NCNs by using the `csm.password` Ansible role located in the CSM configuration management repository.
-Root passwords are set and managed in Vault.
+The `root` password is applied to NCNs by using the `csm.password` Ansible role located in the CSM configuration management repository. `root` passwords are set and managed in Vault.

 1. Set the password in Vault by following the `Configure Root Password in Vault`